Amine695/LinearAlgebra/README.md

 - A benchmark to compute time measurements over the different algorithms.

-For more details, please see the doxygen documentation using the **index.html** file.
+For more details, please see the doxygen documentation opening the **index.html** file in a browser.

-Authors:
+Authors: <br/>
-Amine Berbagui
+Amine Berbagui <br/>
 Ghassen Hachani